adventuregamestudio/ags-manual-source/UpgradeTo40.md

 ### New Video Player API

 Do you want a TV in your room with a video playing while the player walks around?
 Well, this is now possible, beyond many possibilities, as a new video player API can unlock new ways to use videos in AGS.
 Before, only a single video could be played and it blocked the entire game, so if you used videos in your game be sure to check this out.
+The new API is documented in [`VideoPlayer` functions and properties](VideoPlayer) page.

 ### Pathfinder and Path API